Land use planning and management tools

 Guidance for Companies

 In moist tropical forest landscapes, the HCSA methodology may be used to help fulfill commitments to no-deforestation and to respect human rights.
+The HCSA Restoration and Remediation Guidance may be used to support remedy for human rights violations and to fulfill commitments to provide for remediation/restoration in cases where companies caused or contributed to environmental harms including deforestation after a specified cutoff date.
 The HCSA is well-aligned with the Accountability Framework on these topics and provides a helpful tool for putting these commitments into practice.
 Companies should be sure to follow the HCSA quality assurance process, which is an important step in validating proper application of the methodology.

 For commodity production and sourcing outside of moist tropical forest landscapes, companies may use the Accountability Framework to guide the establishment and implementation of policies to protect natural ecosystems (including forests) and respect human rights.